MIT Entrepreneurship Development Programme 2018 Competition Terms and Conditions

-Any information provided in the online application form may be shared with staff of Highlands and Islands Enterprise (HIE), Scottish Enterprise (SE), Informatics Ventures, Edinburgh BioQuarter, faculty members of the Martin Trust Center for MIT Entrepreneurship, MIT Industrial Liaison Program staff and other members of the Scottish delegation on the EDP 2017 visit.
+Any information provided in the online application form may be shared with staff of Highlands and Islands Enterprise (HIE), faculty members of the Martin Trust Center for MIT Entrepreneurship, MIT Industrial Liaison Program (MIT ILP) staff, Scottish Development International staff and other members of the Scottish delegation on the MIT EDP 2018 visit.
 Please do not submit any confidential or commercially sensitive information that you are not willing to share with this group.

-Successful applicants are required to attend the Pre-EDP briefing and networking session on 30 December 2017 in Edinburgh.
-Please keep this date free in your diary.
-Attendance at this event is mandatory and if you cannot attend, your offer of a sponsored place on MIT EDP 2017 may be withdrawn.
+Successful applicants are required to attend the pre-EDP briefing and Networking session, date to be confirmed, but likely to be late November.
+Please keep this date in your diary free.
+Attendance at this event is mandatory and if you cannot attend, your offer of a sponsored place on MIT EDP 2018 may be withdrawn.

-The financial value of the prize is approximately £8,100.
-This includes the course fee, return travel from Aberdeen, Edinburgh or Glasgow to Boston, accommodation during the 10 day visit and two Scottish group networking dinners sponsored by HIE and SE.
-Added value from attending on an HIE/SE/Informatics Ventures/BioQuarter sponsored place comes from additional networking meetings arranged with the wider business network in Boston which may include GlobalScot, the Saltire Fellows, MIT faculty and researchers and the EDP alumni cohort.
+The financial value of the prize is approximately £10,000 (please note the exchange rate is subject to some fluctuation).
+This includes the course fee, return travel from Inverness or another Scottish airport to Boston, accommodation during the 10 day visit and two Scottish group networking dinners sponsored by HIE.
+Added value from attending on a HIE sponsored place comes from additional networking meetings arranged with the wider business network in Boston which may include SDI, GlobalScot, UKTI, MIT faculty and researchers and the MIT EDP alumni cohort.

-In order to comply with the competition rules, participating businesses (account managed by HIE or SE) will be expected to contribute 30% of the total cost of attending the course (course fee plus flight and accommodation cost) which is expected to be approximately £2300 per participant.
-The actual subsidy may have to be reduced in order to stay within the State Aid Regulations for large companies with over 250 employees or a turnover above £50M.
-Successful applicants will be advised of the approximate cost before departure, and invoiced for this cost in February 2017.
-The new entrepreneurial companies that meet all of the following three conditions may be considered for full funding support under De minimis State Aid rules.
+In order to comply with the competition rules and EU state Aid rules, participating existing businesses (account managed by HIE) will be expected to contribute 30% of the total cost of attending the course (course fee, flights and accommodation) which is expected to be approximately £3000 per participant.
+The actual subsidy may have to be reduced in order to stay within the State Aid Regulations for large companies with over 250 employees or turnover above £50M.
+Participants will be invoiced for their contribution in February 2018 by HIE.

-On return from the visit to MIT, the winners will be required to produce a short report on the trip, describing the benefits of the visit, and how they will apply the learning to their business.
-This report must be submitted by Friday 20 March 2017.
-In addition, the winners will be required to share their experience with other aspiring Scottish entrepreneurs when requested to by HIE, SE, Informatics Ventures or Edinburgh BioQuarter during the course of the EDP programme and over the following year.
+On return from the visit to MIT, the participating businesses will be required to produce a short report on the trip, describing the benefits of the visit and how they will apply the learning to their business.
+A template report structure will be provided.
+This report must be submitted to HIE by the end of February 2018.
+In addition, the successful companies will be required to share their experience with other aspiring Scottish entrepreneurs and for promotional purposes when requested to by HIE during the course of the MIT EDP programme and over the following year.

-By submitting an entry and entering this competition you hereby grant the sponsors (Highlands and Islands Enterprise, Scottish Enterprise, Informatics Ventures and Edinburgh BioQuarter) the right to use, publish and distribute your entry and any promotional photographs taken in connection with the promotion of HIE’s partnership with the Massachusetts Institute of Technology.
-Further, none of the entry materials submitted by you will be treated as confidential, so please do not submit proprietary information.
+By submitting an application and entering this competition, you herby grant the sponsor (Highlands and Islands Enterprise) the right to use, publish and distribute your entry and any promotional photographs supplied or taken in connection with the promotion of the partnership with MIT.
+Further, none of the entry materials submitted by you will be treated as confidential, so please do not submit any proprietary information.